-Authorizes Oregon Liquor Control Commission (OLCC) to adopt minimum content and label requirements for wine bottled on or after January 1, 2023, if wine label includes certain American Viticultural Area (AVA) in Oregon and designates a single grape variety type.
+Authorizes Oregon Liquor Control Commission (OLCC) to adopt minimum content and label requirements for wine bottled on or after January 1, 2023, if wine label includes certain American viticultural area (AVA) in Oregon and designates a single grape variety type.
 Requires OLCC to adopt rules identifying AVAs and grape varieties for which labeling requirements apply.
 Specifies that Willamette Valley AVA or AVAs within its boundaries are subject to the requirements.
 Allows OLCC to classify one or more grape varieties used as a type designation on a wine label as an exempt variety subject to different content standards and establishes 18 grape varieties as exempt.
 Revises content and label requirements for wine bottled on or after January 1, 2030 to require wine labeled with an Oregon AVA and a single grape variety to be made entirely from the grape variety used on the label with certain exceptions for exempt varieties and nonexclusive grape varieties.
-Allows OLCC to classify one or more grape varieties as a nonexclusive grape variety and makes Pinot Gris a nonexclusive grape variety.
-Prohibits Pinot Noir from being an exempt or nonexclusive grape variety.
+Allows OLCC to classify one or more grape varieties as a nonexclusive grape variety and makes Pinot gris a nonexclusive grape variety.
+Prohibits Pinot noir from being an exempt or nonexclusive grape variety.
 Allows OLCC to require a wine labeled with an Oregon AVA to be made entirely from grapes grown within that AVA as of January 1, 2035.
-Requires OLCC to appoint advisory committee with expertise in the production and labelling of Oregon wine and consisting of members from certain AVAs to assist with rulemaking, including AVAs subject to wine labeling requirements, standards for requests to use existing label stocks, grape varieties to be classified as exempt or nonexclusive, and a penalty schedule for violations.
+Requires OLCC to appoint advisory committee with expertise in the production and labeling of Oregon wines and consisting of members from certain AVAs to assist with rulemaking, including AVAs subject to wine labeling requirements, standards for requests to use existing label stocks, grape varieties to be classified as exempt or nonexclusive, and a penalty schedule for violations.
 Sunsets advisory committee January 2, 2023.
-Requires OLCC to adopt penalty schedule for violations of label requirements by January 1, 2023.
+Repeals rule adoption requirement January 2, 2024.
+Requires OLCC to adopt rules establishing penalty schedule for violations of label requirements by January 1, 2023.
 Requires OLCC to report to Legislative Assembly regarding the recommendations made by the advisory committee no later than September 15, 2020.
 Takes effect on 91st day following adjournment sine die.